ultrafunkamsterdam/nodriver/docs/_build/markdown/nodriver/cdp/dom.md

 * **Returns:**
   Box model for the node.

-### get_container_for_node(node_id, container_name=None, physical_axes=None, logical_axes=None, queries_scroll_state=None)
+### get_container_for_node(node_id, container_name=None, physical_axes=None, logical_axes=None, queries_scroll_state=None, queries_anchored=None)

 Returns the query container of the given node based on container query
-conditions: containerName, physical and logical axes, and whether it queries scroll-state.
+conditions: containerName, physical and logical axes, and whether it queries scroll-state or anchored elements.
 If no axes are provided and queriesScrollState is false, the style container is returned, which is the direct parent or the closest element with a matching container-name.

 **EXPERIMENTAL**